grackle-project/grackle/doc/source/CapabilityGuide.rst

 The fine-grained configurability of the physical model is Grackle's "killer feature."
-Users can choose from rich selection of battle-tested options, which allows Grackle to:
+Users can choose from a rich selection of battle-tested options, which allows Grackle to:

 - support state of the art calculations capturing lots of detailed physics
 - allows users to :ref:`tailor the model <why-tailor>` to suit the needs of a given calculation